 - Come into a squat position – tailbone back (think sitting down into a tiny chair), chest lifted.
 With the ball between your ankles and keeping the hips steady, lift and lower the heels.

 - Try the single-leg version (minus the ball) – wrap one foot around the back of the opposite ankle and lift away!
 Try not to roll outwards, evenly distribute the weight on the ball of the foot.
 (Pro tip: Try to have something you can hold on to if you lose your balance!)

-Lie down on your back and plant your feet close to your buttocks in line with the sitbones.
+Starting on your back, plant your feet close to your buttocks in line with the sitbones.
 Curl your tailbone under and slooooowly start to peel your spine away from the floor.
 Hold your bridge.
-The weight should be on your shoulders (NOT your neck – drop your breastbone a bit if it’s there – this is not a yoga bridge!).
-Don’t let the ribs jut out and reach long through the knees while tractioning your heels towards your buttocks as you say hello to your hamstrings.
-Then gradually peel your spine back down onto the floor.
-This should feel great on the low back and it also created length in the hip flexors, strengthens the oft-neglected glutes and hamstrings and relieves tightness.
+The weight should be on your shoulders (NOT your neck – drop your breastbone a bit if that’s the case – this is different from a “yoga bridge”).
+Draw the ribs inward and reach long through the knees while tractioning your heels towards your buttocks.
+(Hello, hamstrings!)
+Now, gradually peel your spine back down onto the floor.
+This should feel great on the low back.
+You’ve also created length in the hip flexors, strengthened the oft-neglected glutes and hamstrings and relieved tightness.